AzharMithani/Stock-Market-Predictor/README.md

 # Output

-Output is a 2 month advanced prediction of stock prices.
+Output is a 2 month advanced prediction of stock prices with it's accuracy.